trufflesuite/trufflesuite.com/src/docs/vscode-ext/contract-management.md

 #### Deploy to a test or Mainnet network via Infura

-The Trufflesuite for VSCode extension supports developers who are building and deploying contracts to the public Ethereum network.
-To help simplify developer efforts, the Trufflesuite for VSCode supports connecting to these networks through a service such as [Infura](https://infura.io/)
+The Truffle for VSCode extension supports developers who are building and deploying contracts to the public Ethereum network.
+To help simplify developer efforts, the Truffle for VSCode supports connecting to these networks through a service such as [Infura](https://infura.io/)

 To connect to and deploy a contract through Infura follow these steps.